Yamanaka-Lab-TUAT/BOXVIA/README.md

 -

 ## Dependencies
-To launch BOXVIA using its source codes, the following libraries are required. <br>
+To start BOXVIA using its source codes, the following libraries are required. <br>
-(If you launch BOXVIA using executable application, the dependencies are not necessary.) <br>
+(If you use executable application, the dependencies are not necessary.) <br>

 - GPyOpt
 - matplotlib